fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (MySQL DB FriendFeed Clone).md

 So let's start setting up our Quart Feed application.

-To start, we can clone the Quart MySQL Boilerplate code that we built from the previous lesson.
-You can grab the latest version from my [Github repo here](https://github.com/fromzeroedu/quart-mysql-boilerplate).
+To start, we can clone the Quart PostgreSQL Boilerplate code that we built in the previous lesson.
+You can grab the latest version from my [Github repo here](https://github.com/fromzeroedu/quart-postgres-boilerplate).

 If you still have the code in your computer, like I do, you can just make a copy of it.
 Make sure to rename the folder to something like "quartfeed_app".

 If you have cache files lying around after the copy, make sure to delete those folders.

 We begin by installing the requirements.
 Edit `pyproject.toml` and change the name of the application to "quartfeed_app".
-Save the file.
+[Save the file](https://fmze.co/fftq-5.2.7).

 Next we install the poetry packages by doing: `poetry install`.